-The following decade brought with it the emergence of a de-leading loan fund and a home modification loan fund which allowed families with elderly or disabled family members make modifications to address accessibility issues.
-Having evolved from a small affordable housing provider to a multi-state organization leveraging millions for communities, administering millions more in state and federal low income housing subsidies, and with CDFI status, the time seemed right for RHI to reconsider its mission and with that, changed its name to RCAP Solutions in 2003.
+The following decade brought with it the emergence of a de-leading loan fund and a home modification loan fund, which allowed families with elderly or disabled family members to make modifications to address accessibility issues.
+Having evolved from a small affordable housing provider to a multi-state organization leveraging millions for communities, administering millions more in state and federal low-income housing subsidies, and with CDFI status, the time seemed right for RHI to reconsider its mission and with that, changed its name to RCAP Solutions in 2003.

-RCAP Solutions Financial Services continues to meet the needs of its constituents by adding new business lending programs.
-In 2011, RCAP was named the “Top Microlender of 2011″ by Massachusetts SBA.
-Our new team of lenders has extensive experience and is committed to a mission of providing loans to businesses and individuals who may not qualify through the traditional sources.
+RCAP Solutions Financial Services added a new business lending program and in 2011, was named the “Top Microlender of 2011” by Massachusetts SBA.
+The team of lenders offered extensive experience and commitment to the mission of providing loans to those who may not qualify through traditional lending sources.

-In 2011, RCAP was selected to be one of the organizations that will administer the State’s HomeBASE program, a homelessness prevention program funded by the Massachusetts Department of Housing and Community Development.
-This allows RCAP to further support our mission of improving the quality of life for individuals, especially the many families that have suffered due to loss of income or employment in this difficult economy.
+In 2011, RCAP was also selected to administer the State’s HomeBASE program, a homelessness prevention program funded by the Massachusetts Department of Housing and Community Development.
+This allowed RCAP to further support our mission of improving the quality of life for individuals, especially the many families that suffered due to loss of income or employment in a difficult economy.

-Most recently, RCAP expanded its Worcester office to better service the growing needs in the Central Massachusetts and Southern Worcester county region.
-The new space incorporates appropriate intake areas along with enhanced classroom and meeting space for training and workshops, computer space for clients along with support services, creating wraparound services for those in need of RCAP’s assistance.
-With the corporate office remaining in Gardner, the organization continues to focus on servicing the north central Massachusetts region of Worcester County and its rural constituency for the northeast part of the country through the national RCAP program, centered in Washington DC.
+In 2012, RCAP expanded its Worcester office to better service the growing needs in the Central Massachusetts and Southern Worcester county region.
+The new space incorporated appropriate intake areas along with enhanced classroom and meeting space for training and workshops, computer space for clients along with support services, creating wraparound services for those in need of RCAP’s assistance.